akshay-k-a-dev/portfolio/README.md

-# My Portfolio Website
+#  Portfolio Website

-This is a portfolio website showcasing my work, skills, and services as a developer, with a focus on web development and cybersecurity.
+This is a portfolio demo website showcasin work, skills, and services as a developer, with a focus on web development and cybersecurity.

 ## Purpose

 The purpose of this website is to:

-- Showcase my projects and skills to potential clients or employers.
+- Showcase  projects and skills to potential clients or employers.
-- Provide information about my education and background.
+- Provide information about  education and background.
-- Offer my services in developing websites for businesses.
+- Offer  services in developing websites for businesses.

 ## Technologies Used